thrackle-io/rules-engine/docs/userGuides/development/invariants/client/token/ERC20/ProtocolERC20-invariants.md

 ## Base ERC20 Invariants
 - Total supply should be constant for non-mintable and non-burnable tokens.
 - No user balance should be greater than the token's total supply.
-- The sum of users balances should not be greater than the token's total supply.
+- The sum of all user balances should equal the token's total supply.
 - Token balance for address zero should be zero.
 - transfers to zero address should not be allowed.
 - transferFroms to zero address should not be allowed.